 Debug add-ins in Office on the web

 You can build and debug add-ins on a computer that isn't running Windows or the Office desktop client—for example, if you're developing on a Mac.
 This article describes how to use Office on the web to test and debug your add-ins.

 To get started:

 Get a Microsoft 365 developer account if you don't already have one or have access to a SharePoint site.

-Set up an app catalog on Office 365 (SharePoint Online).
+Set up an app catalog on SharePoint Online.
 An app catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
 If you have your own SharePoint site, you can set up an app catalog document library.
 For more information, see Publish task pane and content add-ins to an app catalog on SharePoint.

 Debug your add-in from Excel or Word on the web

 To debug your add-in by using Office on the web: